Fifteen minutes long, because we’re in too much of a hurry to report all the facts to you…

 Step five: Maybe, if we’re careful, we can slide these swords back out of ourselves and stumble off to the hospital for medical attention.

 This entry was posted on Friday, June 11th, 2010 at 2:36 pm and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.